Orfeo ed Euridice: 1769 Parma version

-In 1769, for Le feste d'Apollo at Parma (which was conducted by the composer), Gluck transposed part of the role of Orfeo up for the soprano castrato Giuseppe Millico, maintaining a libretto in Italian.
-After not having been performed for a very long time, this version was finally given its first modern revival on 13 November 2014 at the Tage Alter Musik in Herne, with a countertenor in the title role.
+In 1769, for Le feste d'Apollo at Parma (which was conducted by the composer), Gluck transposed the role of Orfeo up for the soprano castrato Giuseppe Millico, maintaining Calzabigi's original libretto, albeit reduced to a single act and renamed Atto d'Orfeo.

+After not having been performed for a very long time, this version was finally given its first modern revival on 13 November 2014 at the Tage Alter Musik in Herne, Germany, with a countertenor in the title role.
 It was staged again, with Cecilia Bartoli in the male lead, at the 2023 Salzburg Whitsun Festival and later at Cremona's Teatro Ponchielli in June 2025.

 Gluck's 1774 Paris Opera version

 Gluck revised the score again for a production by the Paris Opera premiering on 2 August 1774 at the second Salle du Palais-Royal.
 Renamed Orphée et Eurydice, this version had a French libretto by Pierre-Louis Moline, which expanded as well as translated Calzabigi's original.
 Gluck composed additional music and made other adjustments such as shifting Orpheus down to a high tenor, or haute-contre, from castrato, to suit the convention in French opera for heroic characters (the French almost never used castratos).
 The opera now had more ballet sequences, conforming to Paris taste, including the long "Dance of the Furies" originally written for Gluck's ballet Don Juan and the "Dance of the Blessed Spirits" for flute and strings.
 (By 1825 operatic castrati themselves had virtually vanished, and performances of the original version for castrato became increasingly rare.
 The modern practice of approximating castrati by using countertenors as replacements dates back only to 1950.)